Warren & Migliaccio, L.L.P.

 • The unexpected change in your finances after taking out the loan.

-In bankruptcy cases related to scams, most of the required boxes get checked in favor of creditors, proving fraud.
+In bankruptcy cases related to scams, creditors often check most of the required boxes, proving fraud.
 In your case, the court may rule that the loans you took to send to your online lover were recent and in large amounts and that your income was too low to cover the repayments.
 It will also be easy to prove that you made few or no payments on the loans.

 Chapter 7 vs. Chapter 13 Bankruptcy